-Carbon dioxide; +4.0 Mt CO2e/y in 2020 (uncertainty range unknown)
+Carbon dioxide; +3.0 Mt CO2e/y in 2021 (uncertainty range unknown)

 ECCC values in this category are modelled on the basis that shifts from annual to perennial crops increase soil carbon levels while shifts in the other direction cause carbon losses.
-In the early 2000s, a shift to perennials led to significant sequestration ($-4.3 \text{ Mt CO}2\text{e/y}$ in 2005) whereas in recent years a shift back to annual crops has reversed the flow and resulted in desequestration of 4.0 Mt in 2020.
-ECCC explains that "since 2006 net removals have decreased..., mainly driven by the decrease in the proportion of perennial crops in the crop mixture."37 The trendline is upward (increasing rates of desequestration), but unlike a measure such as reduced tillage, the trendline in this category could easily swing in the other direction if farmers changed their practices.
+In the early 2000s, a shift to perennials led to significant sequestration (-4.4 Mt CO2e/y in 2005 and in 2006) whereas in recent years a shift back to annual crops has reversed the flow and resulted in desequestration of 3.0 Mt per year in 2020 and again in 2021.
+ECCC explains that "since 2006 net removals have decreased..., mainly driven by the decrease in the proportion of perennial crops in the crop mixture."
+28 The rate of desequestration is rising, but unlike a measure such as reduced tillage, the trendline in this category could easily swing in the other direction if farmers changed their practices.
 See Table 2, above, for additional detail and numbers for this category.

-Sources: ECCC, NIR 2022, Part 1, Ch.
+Sources: ECCC, NIR 2023, Part 1, Ch.
 6 and Table 6-9 (with data for years omitted from the Table provided by ECCC, on request).
-See NIR 2022, Part 1, section 6.5.1.1.
+See NIR 2023, Part 1, section 6.5.1.1.